-PHIL 192 Contemporary Ethical Issues 3 cr.
+PHIL 192 Contemporary Ethical Issues

+Ethical Issues 3 cr.
 This course introduces students to traditional ethical theories and considers some of the major unresolved ethical issues of our time.
-Possible contemporary ethical issues covered include socially sanctioned taking of human life; sexual behavior and its broader social implications; equality; descrimination and reverse discrimination; violence; social, environmental and political effects of globalization; economic justice and welfare; pornography and censorship; the values of a business society; and alienation in the modern world.
-It is recommended that students taking this course have already completed PHIL 191.
-Prerequisite(s): Placement test score or successful completion of required English courses with a grade of "C" or higher.
+Possible contemporary ethical issues covered include socially sanctioned taking of human life; sexual behavior and its broader social implications; equality; discrimination and reverse discrimination; violence; social, environmental and political effects of globalization; economic justice and welfare; pornography and censorship; the values of a business society; and alienation in the modern world.